 11. Inadequate Iodine Leads to Slowed Development

-Health authorities discovered years ago that iodine deficiency, especially during fetal growth, led to intellectual disabilities and cretinism, a congenital issue where a child does not properly develop physically or mentally.
+Health authorities discovered years ago that iodine deficiency, especially during fetal growth, leads to intellectual and developmental disabilities.
 Dietary supplementation with iodine after birth and during childhood has been shown not to counteract the result of iodine deficiency while in utero.
-Maintaining appropriate iodine levels during pregnancy (and supplementing when appropriate) is an essential way to support proper neural development.
+Maintaining appropriate iodine levels during pregnancy (and supplementing when appropriate) is an essential way to support proper brain development.

 12. Medications Interrupt Iodine-Thyroid Function

 Medications that use or mimic iodine can interrupt thyroid function.
 Some drugs like amiodarone can lead to hyperthyroidism (the overproduction of thyroid hormones).
-Other drugs which can impact thyroid hormone metabolism include interferon, lithium, and dopamine.
+Other drugs that can impact thyroid hormone metabolism include interferon and dopamine.

 13. Iodine Encourages Detoxification

 Healthy levels of iodine prevent toxic chemicals such as fluorine, chlorine, and bromine from interfering with thyroid function.
-Exposure to these chemicals occurs daily as they can be found in food, water, and household chemicals.
+Exposure to these chemicals is frequent as they are found in food, water, and household chemicals.
 Iodine supplementation helps prevent these chemical toxins from accumulating in the body.
 This allows the body to pass these toxins out of the system.

 14. Iodine Rejuvenates Skin From the Inside Out!

 Iodine promotes healthy skin, nails, and hair.
-It stimulates cellular function resulting in the regeneration of the lower layers of these cells.
-By rejuvenating the skin from the inside out, so to speak, iodine encourages smooth skin, hair color, and strong nails.
+It stimulates cellular function, resulting in the regeneration of the lower layers of these cells.
+By rejuvenating the skin from the inside out, so to speak, iodine encourages a smooth complexion, lustrous hair, and strong nails.

-Many iodine supplements use potassium iodide to provide iodine to the body.
-This iodide form requires the body to break it down into its components (which requires energy and byproducts) before it can be used.
-Atomic iodine delivers the atomic form — the same highly bioavailable form the thyroid uses for hormone creation.
-This allows the body to maximize your absorption of the iodine supplement.
+Many iodine supplements contain potassium iodide.
+The body has to break up this iodide form into its components (which requires energy and produces byproducts) before it can be used.
+Atomic iodine delivers the atomic form — the same bioavailable form the thyroid uses for hormone creation.
+This helps to maximize the absorption of the iodine supplement.